playfulprogramming/playfulprogramming/content/crutchcorn/posts/pfp-this-is-learning-merger/index.md

 ----

-One concern we've already heard from authors, however, is ease of posting to Playful's site.
+With this influx of new content and authors, we want to improve the writing experience.
+One concern we've heard from authors is challenges with posting to Playful's site.
 Today, [writing a post for our site includes making a pull request to our GitHub repo](https://github.com/playfulprogramming/playfulprogramming/blob/main/CONTRIBUTING.md).
 While we've tried to reduce friction with that process as much as we can, we know that writing for Dev.to using a GUI is much easier to navigate.

 As such, we're working incredibly hard on building out a custom CMS for our site.
 Here's a small mockup preview of such: